 The more formal version of this ritual is to write down on a small piece paper, in red ink, either something you want to leave behind in the old year.
 Then you burn the paper with a red candle.

-Even if your short a red candle or pen, writing down and burning or tearing up something you want to let go of feels more affirming then a mere verbal declaration.
+Even if you’re short a red candle or pen, writing down and burning or tearing up something you want to let go of feels more affirming then a mere verbal declaration.

 Greet the Sun